-I am a Ph.D. candidate at the University of California, San Diego, advised by Ryan Kastner.
+I completed a Ph.D. at the University of California, San Diego, advised by Ryan Kastner.
 I enjoy working with teams to develop remote sensing technologies to understand phenomena in other disciplines.
 So far, this has spanned archaeology, ecology and physical oceanography.
 I gravitate towards problems in digital signal processing, but I also enjoy systems level development.
-Most of my recent efforts (i.e. my Ph.D. thesis) have been in marine environments and ambient noise processing.
-Specifically, I am developing methods to self-localize swarms of underwater sensors or vehicles using only the ambient acoustic noise in the ocean.
-To test these methods, I work with Jules Jaffe at the Scripps Institution of Oceanography and his Autonomous Underwater Explorers.
-I also receive invaluable guidance from Philippe Roux who is at the Institut des Sciences de la Terre in Grenoble, France.
+Most of my recent efforts (i.e. my Ph.D. thesis) were in marine environments and ambient noise processing.
+Specifically, I developed methods to self-localize swarms of underwater sensors or vehicles using only the ambient acoustic noise in the ocean.
+To test these methods, I worked with Jules Jaffe at the Scripps Institution of Oceanography and his Autonomous Underwater Explorers.
+I also received invaluable guidance from Philippe Roux who is at the Institut des Sciences de la Terre in Grenoble, France.
 I spent a year in Grenoble as part of this collaboration.